We couldn’t do it without you. Great students come to Rochester and are happy here because of the great things you tell them about us. Thank you.

 The University of Rochester’s annual Secondary School Issues Conference is a professional conference where you will hear thought-provoking speakers and express your views on issues related to secondary school education and college counseling.
 More than merely a college visit, this event is aimed at looking at the bigger picture.

-Another fall opportunity to visit Rochester along with several other upstate NY colleges and universities including Union College, Rensselaer Polytechnic Institute, Syracuse University, Ithaca College, Rochester Institute of Technology, and the University of Rochester.
+An opportunity to visit Rochester in the summer along with several other Upstate NY colleges and universities including Syracuse University, Ithaca College, Rochester Institute of Technology, Colgate University, Hamilton College, Union College, Rensselaer Polytechnic Institute, Skidmore College, and the University of Rochester.

 Making the Transition

 The Insider’s Guide to College is designed to be your family’s roadmap to success.
 It will set your student on a clear path toward pursuing an education at a selective college or university.
 During the college search for your student’s dream school, make this list your own rather than following it exactly.
 There is no singular route when it comes to college admissions.

 What are the testing codes for Rochester?

 What are the minimum requirements for admission?

 There are no minimum requirements for admission to Rochester.
 We review each student’s application using a committee process that entails a comprehensive evaluation of each candidate.
 The typical Rochester student has:

 - Ranked in the top 10% of their high school class